deciduously/music/post.md

 Otherwise stated, the ratio between frequencies separated by a single cent is the 1200th root of 2, or 2^(1/1200).
 In decimal, it's about 1.0005777895.
 You wouldn't be able to hear a distinction between two tones a single cent apart.
 The [just-noticeable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference) is about 5 or 6 cents, or 5*2^(1/1200).
 Using this math, it works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.9302 for a base frequency of 440.0.

 Logarithmic units are helpful when the range of the y axis, in our case frequency, increases exponentially.
 We know the graph of frequency to pitch does because to jump by any single octave, we double what we have - we're multiplying at each step, not adding (which results in a linear graph).
-If A4 is 440Hz, A5 is 880Hz, and by A6 we're already at 1,760Hz.
+A4 is 440Hz, A5 is 880Hz, and by A6 we're already at 1,760Hz.
 The graph `f(x) = x^2` looks like this:

 ![x_squared](https://thepracticaldev.s3.amazonaws.com/i/mkh095mgcasg1soygrb7.png)